agenthubdev/agenthub_operators/docs/tweet.md

-# Tweet Class
+# Tweet

-The **Tweet** class is a custom operator for managing tweets.
-It is responsible for sending a tweet containing the given text and a URL.
-The class uses the Tweepy library to interact with the Twitter API.
+**Tweet** is a Python class that extends `BaseOperator`.
+The main purpose of this class is to send a tweet using the given text and a link from ingested data.
+Twitter's API and Tweepy library are used to achieve this.

-## Parameters

-There are no parameters for the **Tweet** class.

 ## Inputs

-- **tweet_text** (string): Input text to be tweeted.
-Placeholder: "Enter the text to tweet".
+- **tweet_text**: The text that needs to be tweeted.

+## Parameters:
+- This class doesn't have any parameters.

-## Outputs
+## Outputs:

-- **tweet_status** (string): Output string containing the status of the tweet, whether it was successful or there was an error.
+- **tweet_status**: The status of the tweet, whether it is successfully tweeted or there was an error.

-## Method Overview
+## Methods:

-### set_twitter_keys_and_secrets

-This helper method sets the required API keys and secrets for connecting to the Twitter API using Tweepy.
-The keys and secrets are stored in the AI Context.

-### run_step

-This is the main method that runs the current step of the operator.
-It gets the input tweet_text and the ingested URL from the AI Context.
-It then sets the API keys and secrets using `set_twitter_keys_and_secrets`.
-After that, it calls the `send_tweet` method to send the tweet containing the text and the URL.
-The method also stores the tweeted URL in the memory.

-### trim_trailing_hashtags
+- `declare_*()` methods are for setting up class metadata required by the running environment.
+- `set_twitter_keys_and_secrets(ai_context)` method is responsible for fetching Twitter app secrets and access tokens.
+- `run_step(step, ai_context)` method coordinates the tweet posting process.
+It does the following:
+  - Gets `tweet_text` input.
+  - Retrieves and set Twitter API keys and secrets.
+  - Calls `send_tweet(tweet_text, url, ai_context)` method to send the tweet.
+  - Stores the tweeted URL in a memory list.
+  The main purpose of this method is to coordinate the overall tweet posting process.

-This helper method trims the trailing hashtags from the input text, if the combined length of the text and URL exceeds the maximum limit of 280 characters for a tweet.
+- `trim_trailing_hashtags(text, url)` is a helper method that removes trailing hashtags from the tweet text if combined with the ingested url, it is longer than Twitter's limit of 280 characters.

-### send_tweet

-The method creates a Tweepy client with the API keys and secrets.
-It calls the `trim_trailing_hashtags` method to ensure the text's length is within the limit.
-Then, it formats the tweet by concatenating the text and URL.
-After validating the final text, it sends the tweet using `create_tweet` from the Tweepy library.
-It then returns the output status, either a success message (with the tweet URL) or an error message.
+- `send_tweet(tweet_text, url, ai_context)` is responsible for:
+  - Connecting to the Tweepy client
+  - Formatting the tweet text
+  - Sending the tweet through the Tweepy client
+  - Handling errors and outputting the status of the tweet (whether it is live or there was an error)

+This class is designed to easily and efficiently send tweets with an ingested URL, and managing the formatting and the connection with the Twitter API.